recepcanaltinbag/trapo-seq/README.md

 First, assesing the quality of plasmid DNA library and the sequencing output is crucial.
 It would be appropriate to examine the length and quality distributions of the reads to check fragmentation.

+[The general structure](#flowchart) of the pipeline (relation of modules and input/output files can be seen as flowchart)

 # Input Data Analysis

 ## Read Length Histograms